HireContractor

 Do I need a contractor license to work in Florida?

 Yes.
 Florida requires contractors to be licensed for construction work.
-The license is issued by the Florida Department of Business and Professional Regulation (DBPR).
+The license is issued by the Department of Business and Professional Regulation (DBPR).
 Different license classifications may apply depending on the type and scope of work.

 How do I verify a contractor's license in Florida?